hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 pip install -r requirements.txt
 ```
 <br>
 Now we have all setup.
 But before running it, Let's check the code.
 Starting with exploit.py we should go down until the __main__ function.
-Here is where are code execution starts.
+Here is where code execution starts.
 <br>
 ```
     ap = ArgumentParser(description="Sambacry (CVE-2017-7494) exploit by opsxcq")